ermusthofa/randomname/README.md

 ## Makefile
 ---
-To get these app ready, you can directly build the containers from the root directory of this repository.
+To get these apps ready, you can directly build the containers from the root directory of this repository.
-Run `make` to get details information about it's target
+Run `make` to get details information about its target
 ```bash
  Choose a target to run: